Blizzard Logo

 Blizzard Symbol

 Blizzard’s visual identity has evolved along with its name.
-It was constantly modified to match the thematic focus of video games, attracting attention with a non-standard form of letters of different sizes.
+It was constantly modified to match the thematic focus of video games, attracting attention with a non-standard letter form in different sizes.
 This is the main highlight of the corporate identity.

 The basic set is individual.
 These are drawn letters of a chaotic wave-like shape with a “trembling” effect.
 They have different sizes and different leg heights, which makes them recognizable.
 While “Blizzard” is in the unique Custom font, “Entertainment” is in Gill Sans Bold.